Quick Start

 const = new .web3.PublicKey("YourProgramIdHere");Configure Cluster Account

 Get the Arcium cluster account address.
-The cluster account represents a group of ARX nodes that will execute your encrypted computations.
+The cluster account represents a group of Arx nodes that will execute your confidential computations.

 import { , } from "@arcium-hq/client";